espressomd/espresso/doc/sphinx/system_setup.rst

 ``BROWNIAN_PER_PARTICLE`` is used to control the per-particle temperature and the friction coefficient setup.
 The major differences are its internal integrator implementation and other temporal constraints.
-The integrator is still a symplectic Velocity Verlet-like one.
+The integrator is still a symplectic velocity Verlet-like one.
 It is implemented via a viscous drag part and a random walk of both the position and velocity.
 Due to a nature of the Brownian Dynamics method, its time step :math:`\Delta t` should be large enough compared to the relaxation time